 - AL (Action Level): Concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - ALG (Action Level Goal): Concentration of a contaminant below which there is no known or expected risk to health.
-ALGs allow for a margin of safety. - D/DBP (Disinfectants & Disinfection By-Products): chlorine and by-products of chlorine and certain organic compounds present in raw water. - HLD (Highest Level Detected): Highest concentration of a substance discovered during the sampling period. - MCL (Maximum Contaminant Level): Highest level of a contaminant allowed in drinking water.
+ALGs allow for a margin of safety. - D/DBP (Disinfectants & Disinfection By-Products): chlorine and by-products of chlorine and certain organic compounds present in raw water. - Avg: Regulatory compliance with some MCLs is based on running annual average of monthly results. - DGL: (Draft Guidance Levels): Health-based limits developed in lieu of enforceable standards

+- HLD (Highest Level Detected): Highest concentration of a substance discovered during the sampling period. - Level 1 Assessment: A Level 1 assessment is a study of a water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in a system. - Level 2 Assessment: A Level 2 assessment is a very detailed study of a water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in a water system on multiple occasions. - MCL (Maximum Contaminant Level): Highest level of a contaminant allowed in drinking water.
 MCLs are set as close to MCLGs as feasible using the best available treatment technology. - MCLG (Maximum Contaminant Level Goal): Level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - mg/l (milligrams per liter): equivalent to parts per million (ppm) or ounces per 7,350 gallons of water. - μg/l (micrograms per liter): equivalent to parts per billion (ppb) or ounces per 7,350,000 gallons of water. - MRDL (Maximum Residual Disinfectant Level): Highest level of disinfectant allowed in drinking water. - MRDLG (Maximum Residual Disinfectant Level Goal): Level in drinking water below which there is no known or expected risk to health.
-MRDLGs allow for a margin of safety. - n/a: (Not Applicable): Result or term not defined or available. - ng/l (Nanograms per liter): equivalent to parts per trillion (ppt) or ounces per 7,350,000,000 gallons of water. - NTU (Nephelometric Turbidity Units): a measurement of the clarity of water. - pCi/L (picoCuries per liter): a measure of radioactivity One picoCurie of radioactivity is equivalent to 0.037 nuclear disintegrations per second. - ppb (parts per billion or micrograms per liter (μg/l)): ounces per 7,350,000 gallons of water. - ppm (parts per million or milligrams per liter (mg/l)): ounces per 7,350 gallons of water. - ppt (parts per trillion or nanograms per liter): ounces per 7,350,000,000 gallons of water. - TT (Treatment Technique): A required process intended to reduce the level of a contaminant in drinking water.
+MCLGs allow for a margin of safety - mg/l (milligrams per liter): equivalent to parts per million (ppm) or ounces per 7,350 gallons of water.. - μg/l (micrograms per liter): equivalent to parts per billion (ppb) or ounces per 7,350,000 gallons of water. - MRDL (Maximum Residual Disinfectant Level): Highest level of disinfectant allowed in drinking water. - MRDLG (Maximum Residual Disinfectant Level Goal): Level in drinking water below which there is no known or expected risk to health.
+MRDLGs allow for a margin of safety. - mrem (millirems per year): a measure of radiation absorbed by the body. - n/a: (Not Applicable):Result or term not defined or available - ng/l (Nanograms per liter): equivalent to parts per trillion (ppt) or ounces per 7,350,000,000 gallons of water. - NTU (Nephelometric Turbidity Units): a measurement of the clarity of water. - pCi/L (picoCuries per liter): a measure of radioactivity One picoCurie of radioactivity is equivalent to 0.037 nuclear disintegrations per second. - ppb (parts per billion or micrograms per liter (μg/l)): ounces per 7,350,000 gallons of water. - ppm (parts per million or milligrams per liter (mg/l)): ounces per 7,350 gallons of water. - ppt (parts per trillion or nanograms per liter): ounces per 7,350,000,000 gallons of water. - TT (Treatment Technique): A required process intended to reduce the level of a contaminant in drinking water. - Turbidity: measurement of the cloudiness of water caused suspended by particles.
+It is a good indicator of water quality and the effectiveness of filtration methods and disinfectants.